cs3216/cs3216.github.io/assignments/facebook.md

 **App Details - App Info**

 These sections essentially describe your application.
-These fields would be important when you are working on the next aspiration.
+These fields would be important when you are working on the next milestone.
 We leave it to you to read the descriptions of the various fields before filling them up.